 A small business district serves the Perry Hilltop neighborhood, while housing options like The Perry Point townhouses provide striking views of the City and North Shore development.
 Assets like Triangle Tech technical school, Reformed Presbyterian Home, The Pittsburgh Project, Mom's House, and Pressley Ridge Work School attract people from across the region.

 The North Side, located to the north of the Allegheny and Ohio Rivers, is a collection of 16 neighborhoods that are individually diverse in their own right.
-The following communities are entirely or partially included in District 6: Central North Side, Mexican War Streets, Manchester, California-Kirkbride, Allegheny West, and the North Shore.
+The following communities are entirely or partially included in District 6: Central North Side, Manchester, California-Kirkbride, Perry Hilltop, Fineview.

-Council District 6’s portion of The North Side includes various Pittsburgh landmarks including the Carnegie Science Center, Heinz Field, PNC Park, The Mattress Factory, the Children’s Museum, the National Aviary and Allegheny Commons Park.
-The North Side also includes the historic districts of Allegheny West, Manchester, and Mexican War Streets.
-If you are visiting Pittsburgh during the summer months, be sure to stop by Gus & Yai-Yai’s Iceball Stand in West Park, this family owned Northside landmark has been serving iceballs, peanuts and popcorn every summer since 1934.
+Council District 6’s portion of The North Side includes various Pittsburgh landmarks including the Carnegie Science Center and the historic homes of Manchester.
+The North Side also includes the historic districts of Manchester and the Mexican War Streets.
+If you are visiting Pittsburgh during the summer months, be sure to stop by Gus & Yai-Yai’s Iceball Stand in West Park.
+This family owned Northside landmark has been serving iceballs, peanuts and popcorn every summer since 1934.
 The NorthSide is truly a historic and iconic neighborhood of Pittsburgh.